 Over the last few years, the Cubbington Pear Tree in Warwickshire has become the poster-boy for all the trees, which according to HS2 Ltd themselves includes 97 ancient woodlands, that are under threat from the HS2 project.
 Campaigners believe that the fact the Cubbington Pear beat so many historically significant trees shows the strength of public opposition to the natural destruction HS2 would wreak.

 The competition, run by the Woodland Trust was decided by the public voting for a shortlist of ten finalists.
-The Cubbington Pear Tree, which was the only finalist under threat from felling, took over a third of more than 10,000 votes cast by members of the public.
+The Cubbington Pear Tree, which was the only finalist under threat from felling, took over a third all the votes cast by members of the public.
 It received more than twice as many votes as the second-placed Tolpuddle Martyrs Tree, which is recognised as the birthplace of the international trade union movement, and more than three times as many votes as the 2000 year-old third-placed Ankerwycke Yew at Runnymede, which was once worshipped by druids and was witness to the signing of the Magna Carta 800 years ago.

 Other trees in the final 10 included the Boscobel Oak, a descendant of the tree Charles II hid in following the Battle of Worcester in 1651 (the reason so many pubs are called ‘The Royal Oak’), and the Glastonbury Holy Thorn, reputed to be a descendant of a tree planted by Jesus’s uncle, Joseph of Arimathea.